Get educated

 What’s PBM abuse?

-PBM abuse is an umbrella term referring to the various ways in which the PBM industry abuses the American healthcare system in both ethically questionable and outright illegal ways.
+PBM abuse is an umbrella term referring to the various ways in which the PBM industry abuses the American healthcare system and the “3 P’s” within it (patients, providers, and payers) in both ethically questionable and outright illegal ways.
 This includes:

-• In 2023, our pharmacy alone has already paid over $340,000 in DIR fees, which is equivalent to the annual salary (plus benefits) of 2 full-time pharmacists
+In 2023, our pharmacy alone paid around $360,000 in DIR fees, which is equivalent to the annual salary (plus benefits) of 2 full-time pharmacists

 To make matters worse, all of the above occurs in an industry with little to no transparency, making it incredibly difficult to increase awareness and understanding of this problem while making it easier for PBMs and insurance companies to continue to abuse the system.